Managing a home

 You might be able to buy a share of the freehold together with other leaseholders in your building.
 This procedure is called Collective Enfranchisement and can be complicated as it involves multiple residents.
 It allows you to become your own freeholder and share ownership of the building and the land it stands on with other flat owners.
 This would mean you’d have control of your own lease and could extend it on your terms.

-How can I buy the freehold of my leasehold flat?
+How to buy the freehold of a leasehold flat

 To buy the freehold of your leasehold flat, you’ll need to talk to your neighbours to understand if they’re willing to purchase the freehold with you.
 You then need to make sure you meet certain criteria.